Ready to formally apply for a CommBank home loan? You’ll need to provide us with some personal details and information.

 Your telephone banking password.

-Unless your salary is paid into a CommBank account, you’ll need copies of your bank statements for the past three months, your most recent payslip, or an employment contract or letter from your employer detailing your current base wage and PAYG payment summary or tax return
+Unless your salary is paid into a CommBank account, you’ll need copies of your bank statements for the last three months, your most recent payslip, or an employment contract or letter from your employer detailing your current base wage and PAYG payment summary or tax return

 If you’re self-employed, you’ll need your: